sca-secretary/sca-handbook/05_history/05-03_agm-history.md

     - Minimizing is Maximizing: Integrating the UC Guidelines with Accessioning and Processing Workflows
     - National History Day and the Archives: A Natural Fit
     - Extending Archives: Social Media Outreach to New Demographics
-  - Awards Luncheon and Speaker: Arabian Nights in the American Desert: The Cultivation of Middle Eastern Fantasies in California's Coachella Valley, Sarah Seekatz, University of California at Riverside
+  - Awards Luncheon and Speaker: _Arabian Nights in the American Desert: The Cultivation of Middle Eastern Fantasies in California's Coachella Valley_, Sarah Seekatz, University of California at Riverside
   - SCA Board Wrap-Up

 ## May 27-30, 2015 	Embassy Suites Downtown Convention Center, Denver, CO